herman088/HawkerHero/README.md

   }

    ```
   + Used an Aspect Based Sentiment Model to run on review texts, this extracts the "aspect","sentiment","confidence","probability" of the review text and then added to JSON object.
+This later contributes to matching ,scoring and ranking of dish/terms
     ```Sample return
      "absa": [
       {